 How do I update the Two-Factor Authentication (2FA) phone number or email?

 We want to make sure your information is secure.
-You can only update your information after you’ve successfully logged in, but it’s easy to change:
+You can update your information after you’ve successfully logged in to Stash, but it’s easy to change:

 Related questions View all Security

 Q. Managing Your Stock-Back® Debit Card

 Stash makes managing your Stock-Back® Debit Mastercard® easy.
 You can order a new card, activate your card, How can I order a new card?
 You can easily order a replacement Stock-Back® Card1 24/7 right from your Stash account.…

 Securities lending is a kind of investment activity that allows whole-share owners of securities to earn extra income by loaning out their shares.
 Partial share owners are not eligible for securities lending.
 The owner of the whole-share (the lender) loans their securities to a financial institution,…

 Q. Linking your External Bank Account with Micro-deposits

 Looking for an easy way to transfer money on and off of Stash?
 Link your external bank account to your Stash account!
 There are two ways to link your external bank account to Stash: Login to your external bank account from the Stash website [learn more here] Request micro-deposits into your external bank account [keep reading below for more info] Micro-deposits are two small amounts (usually less than $0.50) that Stash deposits into your external bank account.…